AryaJha003/MoodTune/statement.md

 ## Expected Outcome

+## Outcome

-The expected outcome is a working web application where a user can describe their mood, select music preferences and receive a small list of songs that are suitable for their detected mood.
+The completed project is a working web application where a user can describe their mood, select music preferences and receive a list of songs suitable for their detected mood.

 ## Project Scope